 Users experience Fire TV buffering problems typically when the network stream they’re playing isn’t fast enough to play the video stream.
 One common cause of this is too many users being connected to the network stream.
-Since Genesis and other Fire TV / Kodi addons are free, this causes them to be susceptible to overloading (since there’s no barrier to entry).
+Since Genesis and other Fire TV / Kodi Addons are free, this causes them to be susceptible to overloading (since there’s no barrier to entry).

-You can get around this by actually paying for streaming TV service like Netflix.
+You can get around this by actually paying for streaming TV services like Netflix.
 You should experience much fewer Fire TV buffering problems with Netflix – and if not, try the Fire TV buffering fixes listed above!